Power steering is an essential component of any vehicle that helps drivers easily steer their cars.

 In conclusion, the power steering pump is a crucial component of the power steering system.

-When it begins to fail, it can lead to several bad symptoms, including a whining noise, hard steering, fluid leaks, burning smell, and steering wheel vibration.
+When it begins to fail, it can lead to several bad symptoms, including a whining noise, hard steering (just like a failing steering rack), fluid leaks, a burning smell, and steering wheel vibration.

 If you experience these symptoms, a professional mechanic must inspect your power steering system to prevent further damage and ensure your driving safety.